One of our early web pages, from 2000

 It was, after all, the start of the new millennium.
 Lots of people wanted to get married on the last day of 1999, or the first day of 2000.
 To have their photos posted on the web was a new, cool thing to do.
 I wanted the business to get talked about, and Weddings on the Web was one way to do that.

 I have always been a person who wants to do things myself.
 Technology and computers were something that also interested me.
 I bought my first Windows (3.1) computer in March of 1993.
 Used it for word processing, email, and bookkeeping plus a great contact and calendar program called Sidekick.
-I can remember being able to have all these letters that I could send to customers already set up, with correct spelling (most of the time) and grammar, and all I needed to do was add their dames and send the letter to the customer.
+I can remember being able to have all these letters that I could send to customers already set up, with correct spelling (most of the time) and grammar, and all I needed to do was add their names and send the letter to the customer.
 Wow.
-I didn’t have to write the entire letter each time I needed to send one out.
+I didn’t have to write the entire letter each time I needed to send one out, now that was exciting.
+Now, sending letters in the mail seams so much work.

 By the end of the 90s, digital photography was coming into the consumer market.
-I was ready to dip my hand in the new waters of photography.
-My first digital camera was an Olympus C2020 two-megapixel camera for a whopping $750.
+I was ready to dip my hand in the new waters that would be the future of this medium.
+My first digital camera, which I bought in December of 1999, was an Olympus C2020 two-megapixel camera for a whopping $750.
+Now, with a digital camera, I could take and post photos to my new website.
+Woo, cool.

 Looking at the variety of software to build websites at the time, I decided I wanted something that would be easy.
 Something that didn’t require coding or a lot of time to learn.
 It had to be simple; I was, after all, a photographer first.
 I settled on Microsoft FrontPage software.
 It was a visual builder making web page design easier than using code.
 I ended up using it, and it’s successor, Expression Web until 2013 when I began using WordPress to build my site.